 A neat little touch that I'm going to add is the rustic frame with the picture of the little girl feeding a moose.
 This detail helps tie the composite together, although it is tricky to pull off.
 I go ahead and drag my frame and fix its perspective.

 Then I copy my image and resize it to make sure it fits behind the frame.
 There might be excess coming out on the side of the frame.
 But that's an easy fix; we apply the mask and brush it away.

 I understand steps like this can become confusing, so if you need extra help, you can always access tons of tutorials and advice with a premium subscription.

 A necessary step would be to add some nutcrackers on the sides of the fireplace; we rotate the perspective and repeat to place one on the other side.

-The little girl in the room is our centerpiece, so we need to adorn her with all the right Christmas props.
-Just like before, we use our ornaments from pixel squid.
-I added Christmas bulbs, presents, Christmas bows, and a cute kitty cat.
+The little girl in the room is our centerpiece, so we need to adorn her with all the correct Christmas props.
+Like before, we use our ornaments from pixel squid.
+I added Christmas bulbs, presents, bows, and a cute kitty cat.

 Just be careful with the shadows these images come with.
 You can always turn them off from the pixel squid extension setting.
 This stuff is a little receptive to feel to add as many seasonal props as you'd like!

 Now, let's pull up our adorable white cat from our Adobe stock.
 He's a little tricky to cut out, so I use the crop tool, but you guys are free to use any method you find convenient.

 To add a realistic texture to fur, I use the soft tool and copy and save it as a "PSD" file.
 Then, I add the layer to our primary composite with a quick little resize.
 Now the napping cat can fit nice and snug on our red couch.